shawngraham/hist1900/docs/2.Assessment/Assessment.md

 See the [[Personal Memex]] page for parameters and grading for the evaluations and the Final Journey.

+The 'Final Journey' is to be considered as a 'take home exam'.

 ## Engagement

 I’m not grading ‘participation’.
 Instead, I’m recommending that you come to class **engaged**.
 (Thank you to [Mark Sample](https://twitter.com/samplereality/status/1564016056208949249) for sharing his thoughts on what engagement means).
 Let’s understand ‘engagement’ to mean things like -